washifu/lanyon/2016-02-07-Install_PCL_FULL.md

 In the introduction, I will provide the detailed illustration of the dependence choose and compile process.
 </pre>

-Under Windows or Mac platform, we could download the "VeloView software":http://www.paraview.org/Wiki/VeloView to scan the data directly.
+Under Windows or Mac platform, we could download the [VeloView software](http://www.paraview.org/Wiki/VeloView "VeloView") to scan the data directly.
 However, the Velodyne LiDAR company doesn't provide the official version for Linux.

 # Download the latest PCL version

 To install the latest PCL on Ubuntu, +git+ is necessary.
 Install it by:

 > sudo apt-get install git

 Change directory to a place where to store the source code, then proceed to clone the PCL repository and create a symbolic link.